Reviews of Book the Private Life of Chairman Mao

 This is a must read for anyone interested in 20th century China.

-While he outwitted both Nationalist leader Jiang Kaishek during the Chinese Civil War, and tricked General MacArthur during the Korean War, he also presided over the Not bad Leap Frontwards and promoted a personality cult which started the Cultural Revolution.
+...more thanWhile he outwitted both Nationalist leader Jiang Kaishek during the Chinese Civil War, and tricked General MacArthur during the Korean War, he also presided over the Not bad Leap Frontwards and promoted a personality cult which started the Cultural Revolution.
 He started that because he was in a bad moo

-While he outwitted both Nationalist leader Jiang Kaishek during the Chinese Civil War, and tricked General MacArthur during the Korean State of war, he also presided over the Keen Spring Forwards and promoted a personality cult which started the Cultural Revolution.
+As it was written past an insider, it is the ideal window into Mao's life and personality.
+While many deride him as the worst dictator e'er, most in Mainland china view him as the heroic founder of their nation.While he outwitted both Nationalist leader Jiang Kaishek during the Chinese Civil War, and tricked General MacArthur during the Korean State of war, he also presided over the Keen Spring Forwards and promoted a personality cult which started the Cultural Revolution.
 He started that because he was in a bad mood with the balance of the politburo, therefore it unleashed anarchy during which many literally tore each other into pieces.
 Furthermore, there is a chapter in my book virtually the effect that information technology still has on the general population of China.

 How could ane leader have instituted such policies, which were either clever or disastrous?
 What was he doing both openly and behind airtight doors which made him call back of such things?